LeppekM/student-check-in/README.md

 Product Owner: Jim Frommell

 ## Known Issues ##
-* Cannot delete student with no transaction history, shows up as having a part checked out
 * Sometimes inventory tables show parts with only name fields filled while everything else shows as null, these parts cannot be edited
+* Some parts do not have a popup when double-clicked in inventory screen, assumed due to deleting history associated with part
+*